Backpacking in Oman. O- man it’s going to be expensive I thought to myself when thinking about going on an Oman trip.

-You can pop into Nizwa for an hour or 2 to maybe take a look at the fort there, otherwise skip it as the town itself isn’t that impressive to be honest (IMO).
+You can pop into Nizwa for an hour or two to maybe take a look at the fort there, otherwise skip it as the town itself isn’t that impressive (IMO).

-Camp anywhere on top easily.
-You can find stores and restaurants in the main town on top.
+You can camp anywhere on top easily and there are stores and restaurants in the main town.

 If you have a 4wd car you can cross over into Rustaq via the mountains from Nizwa otherwise you have to loop around via Ibra,

 I didn’t see all the forts as there’s only so many you can see until they blend into one.

 I saw Bahla fort, Jibreen fort, and Rustaq fort.
 Jibreen was my favourite and is very close to Bahla.

 I didn’t actually see the “famous” Nizwa fort due to getting to the area to late, but heard it’s a good one as well.

 You can drive from Jebel Shams/Akhdar and see all the forts I have mentioned in one day looping to Rustaq if you leave early.

 If you’re more interested in forts than hiking then skip the mountains and do this fort loop instead.